ryanpwaldon/wallet-tracker/README.md

 # Wallet Tracker

 Tracks NFT sales of notable wallets.
-Uses Airtable as DB (for easy editing), and sends notifications via Slack.
+Uses Airtable for DB (for easy editing), and sends notifications via Slack.